Graph theory

 This code generates the figure below.

-using Karnak, Luxor, Graphs, NetworkLayout
+using Karnak, Graphs, NetworkLayout

 smallgraphs = (